The Seduction of Ingmar Bergman: Background

 Sparks produced the album, their first in this genre, after it was commissioned as a radio musical by Sweden's national broadcasting service, Sveriges Radio.
 The project was proposed to Sparks by Marie Wennersten of SR Radioteatern, the station's radio drama department.
 Wennersten had become a Sparks fan after watching the duo perform in Sweden in 2004: "I had never seen such energy and love from the audience.
 I thought the Södra Theatre was going to take off and fly away.
 I wrote to the Sparks fansite and thanked them for the experience."
 Wennersten subsequently travelled to Los Angeles as a journalist, to attend and report on another Sparks concert.
 By that time, the idea of a collaboration had formed in her mind: "I always dreamed of dragging them into the radio world."

 Wennersten contacted Sparks when Jasenko Selimovic, the head of SR Radioteatern, decided that the station would produce a number of new musicals.
-She thought Sparks would be suitable for the format: "They are a bit extravagant; they have a larger-than-life quality, and above all, they make music that is colourful enough for it not to feel like you miss a visual component."
+She thought Sparks would be suitable for the format: "They are a bit extravagant; they have a larger-than-life quality, and above all, they make music that is colorful enough for it not to feel like you miss a visual component."
 Sparks were initially somewhat surprised by the invitation to write a musical for Swedish radio, and were hesitant to take on the project.
 However, after several months of persuasive effort from Wennersten, via e-mail and telephone, they decided to accept the challenge.
 "We originally thought of it as a side project between albums, but once we started working on it, it took on a bigger life," Sparks have said.
 "As Americans we have almost abandoned radio drama and it was truly exhilarating for us to work in a medium where the imagination of the listener is so integral a part of the work.
 Aside from our love of Bergman, we have a love of Orson Welles and his use of the medium of radio was something that inspired us in this work."